Safely donate blood and platelets during the coronavirus pandemic

 Platelets help your body control the bleeding process so your blood can clot properly.
 Chemotherapy and radiation can destroy platelets.
 Kids who have cancer, leukemia or blood disorders, or who receive a bone marrow or stem cell transplant, need platelet transfusions to fight infection and heal safely.

 Healthy people can donate platelets during a procedure called apheresis.
-A machine separates your blood into components.
+During apheresis, a machine separates your blood into components.
 We keep what we need and return the rest to you.

 You can donate platelets every two weeks; donation takes about two hours.
 We provide movies, WiFi and refreshments while you donate.